nolirium/aroc/README.md

 The modified system image takes up a fair amount of space in /usr/local.
 Storing the image in certain other places doesn't seem to work, probably due to mount/login timings.

 Updates to the OS may break the procedure, and at the least may necessitate redoing all or part of it.

+On some older CrOS versions, certain non-English fonts may break after rooting.
+This should no longer occur on the latest OS version.